SFU-Archives/digital-repository-utilities/utilities/dart.md

 No data is transferred over the network through DART (in the longer term this is something the Archives may investigate).
 On receipt of a transfer, the Archives uses DART to validate transfers.

-As of June 2024, DART would is included in SFU's Managed Software Center, allowing university staff working on SFU-managed machines to easily download and install the program.
+Since June 2024 DART has been included in SFU's Managed Software Center, allowing university staff working on SFU-managed machines to easily download and install the program.

 See the [Archives' DART usage guide](../sfua-usage-guides/dart-sfua.pdf) for details on configuration, settings and BagIt profiles.